AIP Analyst Workshop widget

 Input configuration allows you to pre-load context and trigger analyses automatically:

-• Preloaded resources: Add Foundry resources including object sets, notepad documents, object types, functions, Workshop modules, and datasets.
+• Preloaded resources: Add Foundry resources including object sets, notepad documents, object types, functions, action types, Workshop modules, datasets, and media items.
 Preloading context gives users immediate access to relevant data without manual searching.

 • User message: Connect a Workshop variable to automatically start an analysis.
 When the variable changes, AIP Analyst begins processing the new query without user intervention.
 This enables dynamic, event-driven analyses within your Workshop application.